hk-speedrunning/HK-Rules/nmg-rules.md

 - Televator.

 - Maintaining Fury of the Fallen buff despite not being at 1HP by leaving a dream at 1HP with Dreamgate.

+## Penalties
+A banned glitch which saves under 1 second with no other benefits, at verifier's discretion, may receive a 2 second penalty instead of rejection.
+Benefits which lead to rejection include but are not limited to:
+  - Any advantage gained during a boss fight.
+  - Any advantage which bypasses or trivializes technical movement.
+  - Any advantage in soul, hp, or geo beyond what could be acquired in 1 second otherwise.